 She received her M.A. in Ethnomusicology from Indiana University, and produced the "Mosaic Dance Concert Series" at the John Waldron Art Center Auditorium in 2008, and at the Buskirk Chumley Theatre with the Bellydance Superstars in 2011.
 While she does bellydance shows for all types of events, she also does cultural education multi-media presentations on Middle Eastern folk dance and music for children of all ages, including several university presentations.
 Her vast knowledge of authentic dance techniques and musical forms is matched by her subtlety, grace, and personal charm.
 A typical performance with Katya features her dancing in the traditions of Egyptian, Lebanese, Turkish, and American cabaret style Raqs Sharqi ("Oriental Dance"), all complete with superb finger cymbal playing and veils.
 She also uses Isis Wings, fanveils, candles, swords and canes for her shows, and is a real crowd pleaser!

 Katya currently is a course instructor with IUPUI in their Department of Continuing Education, and also teaches out of her home studio, the Mosaic Dance Academy.
+She began teaching as an Egyptian dance instructor in 2017 at the Gregory Hancock Dance Theatre in Carmel, Indiana.
 From 2002-6 she taught at Indiana University, Bloomington Campus where she was the Director of the Middle Eastern Dance Program at the Student Recreation Sports Center (SRSC).

 Katya's performances always generate a great deal of energy and excitement.
 Audiences have responded to her dances with overwhelming enthusiasm.
 Her talent and loyalty to an authentic traditional style have proven to be both educational and entrancing!